eccenca/documentation.eccenca.com/docs/deploy-and-configure/configuration/docker-orchestration/index.md

 ## SSL Configuration with Letsencrypt Example

-A complete example on how to deploy the Corporate Memory instance on Hetzner with Letsencrypt certificates is described in [Scenario: Single Node Cloud Installation](../../installation/scenario-single-node-cloud-installation/index.md)
+A complete example of how to deploy the Corporate Memory instance on Hetzner with Letsencrypt certificates is described in [Scenario: Single Node Cloud Installation](../../installation/scenario-single-node-cloud-installation/index.md)

 ``` bash
 #!/bin/bash